 Therefore, if you are upgrading an existing MySQL installation, have not already changed the values of these parameters from their previous defaults, and backward compatibility is a concern, you may want to explicitly set these parameters to their previous defaults.
 For example, put these lines in the server option file:

 With the new default of

-operations following an upgrade will move
+ALTER TABLEoperations following an upgrade will move

 InnoDBtables that are in the system tablespace to individual

-will prevent this from happening.
+innodb_file_per_table=0will prevent this from happening.

-permits binary downgrades after upgrading to this release.
+innodb_checksum_algorithm=INNODBpermits binary downgrades after upgrading to this release.
+With a setting of

 CRC32, InnoDB would use checksumming that older MySQL versions cannot use.

 binlog_checksum=NONE, the server can be used as a replication master without causing failure of older slaves that do not understand binary log checksums.